bealex/SwiftLintAppCode/README.md

 You should already have SwiftLint installed somewhere.
  1. Configure SwiftLint via `.swiftlint.yml` file, if needed.
 See [here](https://github.com/realm/SwiftLint#configuration) fir details.

-    Note that you have to set `reporter: "xcode"`.
+    Note that the plugin works with `reporter: "xcode"`.

  2. Install the plugin from the repository.